cosmos/ibc/spec/ics-005-port-allocation/README.md

 Modules may bind to multiple ports and connect to multiple ports bound to by another module on a separate machine.
 Any number of (uniquely identified) channels can utilise a single port simultaneously.
 Channels are end-to-end between two ports, each of which must have been previously bound to by a module, which will then control that end of the channel.

+Optionally, the host state machine can elect to expose port binding only to a specially-permissioned module manager, which can control which ports modules can bind to with a custom ruleset, and transfer ports to modules only when it has validated the port name & module.
+This role can be played by the relayer module (see [ICS 26](../ics-026-relayer-module)).

 ### Definitions

 `Identifier`, `get`, `set`, and `delete` are defined as in [ICS 24](../ics-024-host-requirements).